syncfusion/blazor-docs/src/common/common/html-attributes.md

 </table>
 <!-- markdownlint-enable MD033 -->

-> If you specify both HTML attribute and Syncfusion API in the component, then the Syncfusion API will get higher priority and apply it on the DOM element.
+> If you specify both HTML attribute and Syncfusion API in the component, then the Syncfusion API will get higher priority and will be applied to the DOM element.

 ```cshtml
 <SfTextBox ID="textbox" name="first-name" title="First name." minlength="15" Autocomplete="AutoComplete.Off"></SfTextBox>
 ```

-The textbox will be rendered with the below output.
+The textbox will be rendered with the following output.

 ```html
 <span class="....">